lsblakk/pystar/docs/index.rst

 Welcome to PyStar!
 =========================================================

-The PyStar program is a workshop designed to teach all women and their friends who are looking to learn how to program in a friendly non-alpha-geek environment.
+The PyStar program is a workshop designed to teach all women (including trans women) and their friends who are looking to learn how to program in a friendly non-alpha-geek environment.
 The material on this site builds on `Boston Python Workshop <https://openhatch.org/wiki/Boston_Python_workshop>`_ which was held March 4/5, 2011.